 A survey conducted by the Central Statistics Office in November 2021 suggests that 88% of people in employment who are able to work remotely would like to continue to do so at least some of the time post-pandemic.
-In April 2021, only 2% of people with managing responsibilities expected that employees be at least 4 days a week on site after the pandemic, according to the National University of Ireland, Galway and the Western Development Commission.
+In April 2021, only 2% of people with managing responsibilities expected that employees be on-site at least 4 days a week after the pandemic, according to the National University of Ireland, Galway and the Western Development Commission.

 Remote working can save employees almost 4 days of their life every year

-The study expects to see an increase of 79 euros in heating costs for households every year, and 30 euros for electricity costs.
+The study expects to see an increase of 79 euros in heating costs for households every year, and 30 euros in electricity costs.
 On the other hand, remote workers can have a direct saving of 413 euros ($436) a year by reduced commuting.

 Moreover, it would save an average of 93 hours per year as commuting times were 28 minutes per journey in 2016.
 It accounts for 3.9 days a year not spent commuting, or 11.7 workdays at 8 hours a day.
-The study calculated this time accounts for an equivalent monetary benefit of 1,103 euros ($1,164), an indirect saving that makes most of the 1,407 euros the government of Ireland communicated on.
+The study calculated this time accounts for an equivalent monetary benefit of 1,103 euros ($1,164), an indirect saving that makes up most of the 1,407 euros the government of Ireland communicated on.

-In terms of carbon footprint, it is estimated that remote working has the potential to save 164,407 tonnes of CO2 equivalent a year, with an equivalent of monetary saving of 7.6 million euros based on a carbon price 46 euros per tonne.
+In terms of carbon footprint, it is estimated that remote working has the potential to save 164,407 tonnes of CO2 equivalent a year, with an equivalent of monetary saving of 7.6 million euros based on a carbon price of 46 euros per tonne.

 Transport is the first source of greenhouse gas emissions in Ireland, and 74% of it comes from passenger car trips.
 It is however assumed that remote workers would not take more frequent, although shorter, trips during the day.
 Overall, remote working could reduce Ireland’s total CO2 emissions by 0.25%.

 These estimates are based on a scenario in which 400,000 people work from home 8 hours a day for 100 days a year, or approximately 2 days a week.
 The number of remote workers in the country after the pandemic may be up by 90% from pre-pandemic levels.
-Before COVID-19, 210,000 people worked remotely, of 13% of employees of Ireland.
+Before COVID-19, 210,000 people worked remotely, 13% of employees in Ireland.
 During lockdowns in October 2020 and December 2020, as many as 670,000 people worked from home.

-For the employers, remote working can result in significant savings in office space rent by avoiding the expensive business hubs and city center offices.
+For employers, remote working can result in significant savings in office space rent by avoiding the expensive business hubs and city center offices.
 Past IGEES studies suggest that a company can save 1,492 euros per employee per year, regardless of financial benefits from increased productivity or employee well-being.

 However, one point that is still not clear is the costs for the Exchequer.
 Remote working could cost public entities 200 million euros ($211 million) a year.
 As people spend less and save money, the exchequer would experience a correction in tax collection, like for excise duties and VAT as employees buy less fuel to commute.
-Reduced income from VAT and fuel duty could amount to a loss of 111 million euros ($117m), and local authorities could see budget shrinking by 80 million euros ($84m) with lower commercial rates.
+Reduced income from VAT and fuel duty could amount to a loss of 111 million euros ($117m), and local authorities could see the budget shrinking by 80 million euros ($84m) with lower commercial rates.

 But the report highlights there are still unclear outcomes.
-Indeed, money saved could be transferred to other spending, for which the state would collect tax as well, and there may be societal and financial benefits of reduced stress or road accidents, for instance.
+Indeed, money saved could be transferred to another spending, for which the state would collect tax as well, and there may be societal and financial benefits of reduced stress or road accidents, for instance.

 Adoption of remote working would have many consequences, like in the real estate market.
-In 2021, housing demand in rural region outstripped that of cities.
+In 2021, housing demand in rural regions outstripped that of cities.
 The government also considers rural pubs may be the next start-up incubators.
 The report also points out it is not a winning situation for all.